-Start one Skype process S{soft}, setting software breakpoints at the beginning of every hash function.
+- 2 Start another Skype process S{hard} . - Run S{soft} until a breakpoint at the beginning of a hash function is reached at some address start.

-- Start one Skype process S{soft}, setting software breakpoints at the beginning of every hash function. - Start another Skype process S{hard}.
+- Start one Skype process S{soft} , setting software breakpoints at the beginning of every hash function. - 2 Start another Skype process S{hard} .